OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 3. Builds the web application project, and then deploys it to the local IIS web server (https://localhost).

 4. If this is the first add-in project that you have deployed to local IIS web server, you may be prompted to install a Self-Signed Certificate to the current user's Trusted Root Certificate store.
 This is required for IIS Express to display the content of your add-in correctly.

 > [!NOTE]
 > The latest version of Office may use a newer web control to display the add-in contents when running on Windows 10.
 If this is the case, Visual Studio may prompt you to add a local network loopback exemption.
 This is required for the web control, in the Office host application, to be able to access the website deployed to the local IIS web server.
-You can also change this setting anytime in Visual Studio under Tools > Options > Office Tools (Web) > Web Add-In Debugging.
+You can also change this setting anytime in Visual Studio under **Tools** > **Options** > **Office Tools (Web)** > **Web Add-In Debugging**.

 Next, Visual Studio does the following: